 To the pan with sausage, add another 1 tbsp oil (dbl for 4 ppl), then mushrooms, onions, oregano, garlic and broth concentrate(s).
 Cook, stirring often, until mushrooms are soft and golden-brown, 5-6 min.

 When couscous is tender, reserve 1/4 cup water (dbl for 4 ppl).
-Drain and add couscous to the pan with mushroom mixture.
-Add spinach, reserved water and half the Parmesan.
-Stir together until spinach wilts and Parmesan melts, 1-2 min.
+Drain and add couscous to the pan with sausage mixture.
+Add spinach, reserved water and 2 tbsp Parmesan (dbl for 4 ppl).
+Stir together, until spinach wilts, 1-2 min.
 Season with salt and pepper.

-Divide couscous mixture between plates.
-Sprinkle over the remaining Parmesan.
+Divide couscous between plates.
+Sprinkle over 1 tbsp Parmesan per plate.